AI-Guru/music-generation-research/README.md

 # Music Modeling and Music Generation with Deep Learning.

-### Dr. Tristan Behrens, [LinkedIn](https://www.linkedin.com/in/dr-tristan-behrens-734967a2/), April 30th 2023.
+### Dr. Tristan Behrens, [LinkedIn](https://www.linkedin.com/in/dr-tristan-behrens-734967a2/), September 26th 2023.

 ## What is new in this version?

 ### Papers:

-- Added: Moûsai: Text-to-Music Generation with Long-Context Latent Diffusion
+- Added: GTR-CTRL: Instrument and Genre Conditioning for Guitar-Focused Music Generation with Transformers
-- Added: RAVE: A variational autoencoder for fast and high-quality neural audio synthesis
+- Added: Looper: LooperGP: A Loopable Sequence Model for Live Coding Performance using GuitarPro Tablature
-- Added: Musika!
-Fast Infinite Waveform Music Generation
+- Added: ProgGP: From GuitarPro Tablature Neural Generation To Progressive Metal Production
-- Added: WaveNet: A Generative Model for Raw Audio
+- Added: ShredGP: Guitarist Style-Conditioned Tablature Generation

 ### Datasets: